Help inspire, engage, and inform the public about the demand, opportunities, and multiple career options available within the area of cybersecurity.

 Join us in promoting awareness & exploration of cybersecurity careers by hosting an event or participating in an event near you!
 Share your event or commitment.
 It’s free and simple to sign up.

 For Cybersecurity Career Week, NICE is encouraging a nationwide call to cybersecurity workers to share their story!

 Cybersecurity workers can visit a classroom (can do virtually as well) and introduce K-12 students to careers in cybersecurity.
 To celebrate this important campaign, we want to give every child, everywhere, a cybersecurity career awareness experience.
 You can help!

-Post the Cybersecurity Career Awareness Week banner on your company or school’s external or internal website.
-You can link to www.nist.gov/nice/ccaw to provide more information.
+Post the Cybersecurity Career Week banner on your company or school’s external or internal website.
+You can link to www.nist.gov/nice/ccw to provide more information.

 Send an emailto colleagues, employees, customers, your school, or community about the campaign and share your or your organization’s commitment.
 You can use information from the toolkit in the email.

 Include information about the campaign in your community newsletter.
-Highlight #mycyberjob and #cybercareerweek, and some of the key messages.
-Explore the resources in the Cybersecurity Career Awareness Week Campaign Toolkit for ideas and resources.
+Highlight #mycyberjob, #cybercareerweek, and #ChooseCyber, and some of the key messages.
+Explore the resources in the Cybersecurity Career Week Campaign Toolkit for ideas and resources.

 Host a poster or video contest for students in which they create informative resources about different work roles found in cybersecurity and different pathways that lead to a career in cybersecurity.
 Display the winning entries at school or share them with your community or social media.